eugeniobonifacio/repo2ftp/README.md

 - 'rev_range' is in the same form used by the VCS
 - if 'module' option is not provided, 'base' is assumed

+[options]
+-l [language]           (language [it|en], defaults to system language) -r [revision range]     (the revision range in the form used by the VCS, i.e. in git revA..revB) -c [project]            (the project name, as the name of ini file in config folder) -m [module]             (the module/profile name, you can have multiple profiles in a project) -d                      (test mode, does not process the job, only lists the actions to do) -u                      (uploads only, skips delete job) -e                      (deletes only, skips upload job)

 ### Multi-project setup:

 Create a folder named "config" at the same level of repo2ftp.
 Inside create an ".ini" file with the name of your project, don't use spaces!
 Inside the ini file put these options: